Central Limit Theorem for the volume of the zero set of Kostlan-Shub-Smale random polynomial systems: Proof of Theorem

-\begin{proposition} The sequence of processes ${\mathcal Y}^{(\ell)}_d(u)$ and its first and second order derivatives converge in the finite dimensional distribution sense towards the mean zero Gaussian processes $\mathcal Y_{\infty}$ with covariance function $\Gamma(u,v)=e^{-\frac{||u-v||^2}2}$ and its corresponding derivatives. \end{proposition} The proof of this proposition can be consulted in \cite{ns} and also in \cite{aadl2}.
+\begin{proposition} The sequence of processes ${\mathcal Y}^{(\ell)}_d(u)$ as well as its first and second order derivatives converge in the finite dimensional distribution sense towards the mean zero Gaussian processes $\mathcal Y_{\infty}$ with covariance function $\Gamma(u,v)=e^{-\frac{||u-v||^2}2}$ and its corresponding derivatives. $\blacksquare$ \end{proposition} The proof of this proposition can be consulted in \cite{ns} and also in \cite{aadl2}.